Metric Visualization

 View Quality Scores

-1. In the Tree tab, expand the applicable Hierarchy, and then locate the relevant object.
+In the Tree tab, expand the applicable hierarchy and locate the relevant object.

-2. Click the main object tab or the References tab.
-The Completeness Meter in the upper right corner displays the current status of the object expressed as a percentage.
+Click the object's main tab or the References tab.
+The current completeness information is displayed as a link in the header and is expressed as a percentage.

 Note: If using a completeness metric and no indicator appears, it is likely that no completeness scores have been set for the data valid for the object.

-1. To get a more detailed view of how the quality percentage for the selected object is calculated, double-click the Completeness Meter.
-A Completeness Info window appears, which displays all attributes, data containers, and referenced objects that contribute to the quality percentage and how they are weighted.
+For completeness metrics only: Click the link for the Completeness Info dialog that includes several sections and displays all attributes, data containers, and referenced objects that contribute to the quality percentage and how they are weighted.

 Metric score indicators are also available in Web UI.
-Refer to the Metric Visualization in Web UI section of the System Setup documentation here.
+Refer to the Metric Visualization in Web UI topic.

 User Privileges